Project

 And I'm now realizing some of OpenGls advanced options like Wireframe are broken.
 I'll bisect later.

-Updated by JMC4789 almost 10 years ago
+Updated by JMC4789 about 10 years ago

 Nah, we know Wireframe is broken.
 It'll get fixed soon.

-Updated by ZephyrSurfer almost 10 years ago
+Updated by ZephyrSurfer about 10 years ago

 Oh OK well tell whoevers gonna fix it do also fix show statistics when used with that option since I can't remember when that worked.

-Updated by JMC4789 almost 10 years ago
+Updated by JMC4789 about 10 years ago

 That never worked with OpenGL's wireframe.

-Updated by magumagu9 almost 10 years ago
+Updated by magumagu9 about 10 years ago

 Just did a brief investigation; it looks like the game draws a bunch of points, and changes the point size (bpmem.lineptwidth.pointsize) after every point, forcing a flush each time.
 Commenting out the line "dirty = true" in GeometryShaderManager::SetLinePtWidthChanged gives approximately a 50% speed increase for the given FIFO.